simoenlouis/House-Prices/README.md

 - *Scaling:* Standardized numerical features using *StandardScaler* to ensure all features contribute equally to the model.

 ### 3. Modeling & Optimization
-- *Algorithms:* Evaluated multiple models including Linear Regression and *XGBoost Regressor*.
+- *Algorithms:* Evaluated multiple models including Linear Regression, Ridge Regression and *XGBoost Regressor*.
 - *Hyperparameter Tuning:* Optimized XGBoost parameters to reach the best balance between bias and variance.

 ## Repository Structure